 In cities the array of places to eat is rather large, the most so in Riga, where there is catering for every taste and wallet size.

 All cities have fast food chain restaurants typically located on the outskirts or in the shopping malls.
 McDonald’s here has been dwarfed in the number of outlets by its regional (Finnish) competitor Hesburger, which offers similar albeit somewhat cheaper fare.
 Pizzerias are also somewhat popular, many of them owned by Lithuanian chains such as Čili Pizza.
 They often actually offer various food, not only pizzas.

 Cafeterias are especially popular, offering both coffee and various cakes.

 More traditional Latvian restaurants are located in the downtowns.
 Except for Riga, the downtown location does not mean inflated prices.
 In summer, downtown restaurants often add open-air sections.

 In smaller towns, there are usually just a couple of restaurants offering standard Latvian cuisine.
 On weekends, they may be hired for wedding celebrations and therefore closed.

 Latvia’s cities have nearly the same number of inhabitants today as they did 100 years ago.
 Because of this, most cities are dominated by old buildings and streets and there are relatively few dull modern buildings.
 Some cities, however, have been heavily damaged by World War 2 and Soviet destruction.

 There are three tiers of Latvia’s cities.

-The “second tier” consists regional centers with populations of 35 000 – 100 000 each.
+The “second-tier” consists of regional centers with populations of 35 000 – 100 000 each.
 They serve as local shopping, entertainment, and infrastructure hubs.
-Each of them has enough sights for 1-2 days visit.
+Each of them has enough sights for a 1-2 days visit.
 These cities are: